z-dodson/productivity-app/README.md

 **The entries are designed to be able to be easily edited so it works best for you**

-I find it quite useful and you might to
+I find it quite useful and you might too

 ## Setup
 Install python and `PyQt5`